The Maryland Catholic Conference opposes Physician-Assisted Suicide because it seeks to legalize the intentional taking of human life.

 The deliberate taking of one's own life violates the most basic tenet of our belief in the sacredness of life, and the proposed means of legalizing the aid of doctors in this suicide, poses many dangers to vulnerable populations.

-A truly caring community devotes more attention and support to members facing the most vulnerable times in their lives; when the sick, elderly, and vulnerable are tempted to see their lives as less valuable, they most need the love and assistance of others to assure them of their worth.
+A truly caring community devotes more attention and support to members facing the most difficult times in their lives.
+When the sick, elderly, and vulnerable are tempted to see their lives as less valuable, they most need the love and assistance of others to assure them of their worth.

 The Conference works to oppose policies that promote or encourage assisted suicide or euthanasia, and supports efforts to provide compassionate, ethical care to the elderly and ill.